-The London Bo orough of Tower Ha amlets Pensi on Fund 2013 3/14 Deficit recovery payments - Note (d) Monetary amount NA % of payroll % of payroll Monet ary amount % of payrol Treatment of surplus Covered by stabilisation arrangement NA Spread over recovery period kept at fu ed approach: c ture service ra ns may be per Admin.
-Autho ate.
-However, mitted by the Preferred approach: contribution s kept at future service rate However, reductions may be permitted b the Admin Authority Phasing of contribution changes Covered by stabilisation arrangement NA Maximum of 3 years ears ote (e) 3 years - Note (e) Maximum o 3 years Review of rates - Note (f) es the right to review provided, at regular in unts, and the Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Note (h) Notes (h) a (i)
+Deficit recovery payments - Note (d) Monetary amount NA % of payroll % of payroll Mon etary amount % of payroll Treatment of surplus Covered by stabilisation arrangement NA Spread over recovery period Preferred approach: contributions kept at future service rate.
+However, reductions may be permitted by the Admin.
+Authority Preferred approach: contribution s kept at future service rate.
+However, reductions may be permitted by the Admin.
+Authority Phasing of contribution changes Covered by stabilisation arrangement NA Maximum of 3 years years Note (e) 3 years - Note (e) Maximum of 3 years Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Note (h ) Notes (h) & (i)

-The London Bo orough of Tower Hamlets Pension Fund 2013/14 Cessation of participation: cessation debt payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j) .
-Can be ceased subject to terms admission agreement.
-Cessatio debt will be calculated on a basi appropriate to the circumstances cessation - see Note (j) . n is assumed s to expire at
+Cessation of Cessation is assumed not to be generally Can be ceased subject to terms of Participation

+participation: possible, as Scheduled Bodies are legally obliged admission agreement.
+Cessation is assumed

+cessation to participate in the LGPS.
+In the rare event of debt will be calculated on a basis to expire at

+debt payable cessation occurring (machinery of Government appropriate to the circumstances of the end of

+changes for example), the cessation debt cessation - see Note (j) . the contract.

+principles applied would be as per Note (j).
+Cessation

+debt (if any)

+calculated

+on ongoing

+basis.

+Awarding

+Authority will

+be liable for

+future

+deficits and

+contribution

+s arising.